rtubio/tledb/README.md

 # tledb
-Database with the TLE's from NORAD, imported into a database and offered through a REST api.
+Database with the TLE's from NORAD, imported and offered through a REST api.

 The server is based on Django + Celery, where the latter timely fetches the TLE files from Celestrak and updates the database. django-rest-framework is